Robert Allait: Prestige 2016

 Tasting Notes

-Golden reflections with fine perlage, white peach, red apples and a hint of caramel on the nose.
-Soft and elegant on the palate with vibrant acidity from avoiding malolactic fermentation.
+Golden reflections with fine perlage, on the nose white peach, red apples and a hint of caramel.
+On the palate soft and elegant with lively acidity from avoiding malolactic fermentation.

 Details